-A dedicated Professional Studies programme takes place each week at St Clere’s School.
+A dedicated Face to Face programme takes place each week at St Clere’s School.
 In the spring term, there is a 6 week second placement in a contrasting school setting usually one of the partnership schools.

 Trainees can excpect to be paid as an Unqualified Teacher.

 Fees and financial support